WWE News: Huge Spoiler On Who Will Be WWE Champion After The ‘Royal Rumble’

 Based on previous world championships defended inside the Elimination Chamber for the SmackDown brand, it is really a statistical toss-up whether Styles will win the match or not if he is able to get past Cena.

-At No Way Out in 2009, Triple H defeated champion Edge, along with Big Show, Jeff Hardy, Vladimir Kozlov, and The Undertaker to become WWE Champion.
-The next year at Elimination Chamber, Chris Jericho defeated champion The Undertaker, along with R-Truth, John Morrison, Rey Mysterio, and CM Punk to become World Heavyweight Champion.
+At No Way Out in 2009, Triple H defeated champion Edge, along with Big Show, Jeff Hardy, Vladimir Kozlov, and The Undertaker, to become WWE Champion.
+The next year at Elimination Chamber, Chris Jericho defeated champion The Undertaker, along with R-Truth, John Morrison, Rey Mysterio, and CM Punk, to become World Heavyweight Champion.

-At Elimination Chamber in 2011, Edge retained the World Heavyweight Championship by defeating Drew McIntrye, Rey Mysterio, Kane, Wade Barrett and Big Show.
+At Elimination Chamber in 2011, Edge retained the World Heavyweight Championship by defeating Drew McIntrye, Rey Mysterio, Kane, Wade Barrett, and Big Show.
 Daniel Bryan also retained the World Heavyweight Championship by defeating Santino Marella, The Great Khali, Wade Barrett, Cody Rhodes, and Big Show.

-Forbes, among similar reports, recently predicted that Styles will be out of the title picture come WrestleMania, and will be facing Shane McMahon.
+Forbes, among similar sources, recently predicted that Styles will be out of the title picture come WrestleMania, and will be facing Shane McMahon.
 From the previous episode of SmackDown, it appears that WWE may be planting the seeds to that match already.

 AJ Styles vs. Shane McMahon Could Happen At Wrestlemania 33 https://t.co/56myIUcfCP pic.twitter.com/LlC70aDUGP